rawlmp/frontEndTest/README.md

 > http://stereobit.github.io/dragend/

-NO bootstrap, NO Vue, NO Angular, NO React, NO Jquery.
+NO Bootstrap, NO Vue, NO Angular, NO React, NO Jquery.

 ## Info